Strech/avrora/README.md

 ## Usage

+:beginner: All the examples below (including [Schemas registration](#schemas-registration)) will use `Avrora` shared client, but if you are using private client, just replace `Avrora` with your client module name.

 The primary way to use the library is via the `Avrora.encode/2` and `Avrora.decode/2` functions.
 These functions load the Avro schema for you.